olatundeh/bamp-api-exercise/README.md

 The exercise is split into two parts, frontend and backend.
 You must attempt **at least one**.

+In essence this is a simple data management system, where the user can view/edit a table of data, forms to add and edit the data, and the display of related data, along with an accompanying API.

 ## Backend

 Provided in the backend folder is an `.sql` file describing a database.
 Use it to create the schema of a database.